bhauman/figwheel-main/docs/docs/scripting_api.md

 ## Starting Figwheel from the REPL (or Script)

 The scripting API isn't quite as general as the command line API.
-It focuses on creating and managing running build processes.
+It focuses on creating and managing **running** build processes.

-First off you will need to ensure that you have
-[the dependencies](installation) and the [classpaths](classpath)
-sorted out to use `figwheel.main`.
+To use the API you will need to ensure that you have [the dependencies](installation) and the [classpaths](classpath) sorted out to use `figwheel.main`.
 Then you will need to require the `figwheel.main.api` namespace and call the `figwheel.main.api/start` function.

 Let's assume we have a `dev.cljs.edn` build file and we want to start Figwheel from the Clojure REPL.
 You can start the `dev` build with a REPL as follows:

 ```clojure
 $ clj